Copp31/Code-parts/readme.md

 # :nesting_dolls:  Welcome to my projects section

 > I code mainly in Python, JavaScript, CSS, and HTML.
 I've been working with C++ but only with my Arduino projects.
+> I organize my project by the primary language, but you can also find some of my favorite work in the bestOf folder.

 # JavaScript